-- Social assistance programs are based on a destitution model where what is designed as a floor income has the unintended consequence of acting as a ceiling. - Getting back on one's feet and 'bootstrapping' presuppose that once you start to do better (earning money, saving money, reducing expenses, getting help from friends and family, getting a better job), you will start to be better off. - This is often not true in social assistance as the program claws back earnings, has asset limits that reduce savings, pays lower rates when shelter costs are reduced, and limits the amounts one can receive from friends and family.
+- Social assistance programs are based on a destitution model where what is designed as a floor income has the unintended consequence of acting as a ceiling.
+Getting back on one's feet and bootstrapping presuppose that once you start to do better (earning money, saving money, reducing expenses, getting help from friends, getting a better job), you will start to be better off.
+This is often not true in social assistance as the program claws back earnings, has asset limits that reduce savings, pays lower rates when shelter costs are reduced, and limits the amounts one can receive from friends - These programs also force recipients into bad decisions by making it harder for work to pay off, making it impossible to save significant amounts, punishing decisions to reduce expenses, placing limits on how much friends can help and forcing people to take whatever job is available regardless of its value.
+In other words, success entails making a leap.